codeceptjs/CodeceptJS/docs/helpers/Detox.md

 ### Configuration

-Besides Detox configuration, CodeceptJS should also be configured to use Detox.
+Besides Detox configuration, HermionaJS should also be configured to use Detox.

 In `codecept.conf.js` enable Detox helper: